 The R code for repeating the analysis and data visualizations presented on this page is available on GitHub.

 References and Other Useful Links

-*By accessing these datasets, you agree to the licence associated with each file, as indicated in parentheses below.
+*By accessing these datasets, you agree to the licence associated with each file, as indicated below.

 Download a printable version of this indicator (PDF)

 Environmental Reporting BC.
 2023.
 Trends in Greenhouse Gas Emissions in B.C.
 (1990-2020).
 State of Environment Reporting, Ministry of Environment and Climate Change Strategy, British Columbia, Canada.